How To Succeed In A Group Interview

 My nerves took hold of me.
-Trying to think quickly on my feet, I blurted out like an idiot 'silver – I really really like shiny things!'
+Trying to think quickly on my feet, I blurted out like an idiot 'silver – because I really really like shiny things!'
 Instead I should have explained that I had experience selling electronics and this made me fond of all things metallic and chrome.

 Try to discuss your experience and education whenever possible.
 Remain calm, take your time, and express yourself clearly.
 Don't try to impress the group interviewer by pretending to be something you're not.
 Interviewers are trained to see through any deception so stay genuine.

 Group interviews usually take a couple of hours.
 But sometimes they can stretch over several days.
 Yes, they can be gruelling.
 Unlike regular interviews that can be relaxed and intimate by comparison, group interviews have strict guidelines simply because there are so many people to manage in the process.
 You will have barely any one-on-one time with the interviewer yet the interviewer is continuously observing the way you interact with the other candidates and your performance in the activities.

 Be confident, maintain eye contact, and speak in a clear voice – your body language speaks volumes.
 And highlight your individuality.
 If you need to list your greatest achievement, don't say something that most of the other candidates have achieved as well – like finishing high school.
 Instead, you might want to say something about an issue that has significance for you, for example, climate change and how you joined the local tree-planting club as your way of making a difference.

 By the time the group interviews and role-playing starts, interviewers often have a list of candidates that they are most interested in.